antoine-coulon/effect-introduction/README.md

 A Fiber can be thought of as a virtual thread that emulate the same behavior as OS threads with nicer abstractions and without the platform constraints, for instance thousands of virtual threads can be run efficiently in a single-thread allocated to run application code, like Node.js by default (putting worker threads aside).
 In the context of ZIO, Fibers are scheduled within an OS thread pool running on the JVM.

 Like threads, Fibers are low-level constructs so you don't usually need to manipulate them directly.
-Instead, you can use a very rich set of concurrent primitives directly using Effects, these are mostly suffixed by **par** (parallel), such as `zipPar`, `forEachPar`, etc.
+Instead, you can use a very rich set of concurrent primitives directly using Effects, these can be used through options provided to Effect combinators e.g. `Effect.forEach(() => {}, { concurrency: 30 })`.

 ## 7. Tracing & Logging